Deploy WireGuard Server With Web UI Through Docker

 This tutorial will show you how to quickly deploy your own WG Easy wireguard server, which I found to be the easiest and fastest way to deploy a VPN server, which even worked behind my dedicated server's NAT (after having configured port forwarding).

-If you wish to deploy a Wireguard server from scratch (e.g. not using Docker and without a nice web UI, then I would suggest you watch Christian Lempa's video on Wireguard Installation and configuration instead.
+If you wish to deploy a Wireguard server from scratch (e.g. not using Docker and without a nice web UI, then I would suggest you go to my other tutorial: Deploy WireGuard VPN Server on Debian 12 and/or watch Christian Lempa's video on Wireguard Installation and configuration instead.

 Prerequisites